Glogover/pands-weekly-tasks/README.md

 # 📖 External References

-This project heavily relied on the following excellent resources:
+This project heavily relied on the following resources:

 | Ref | Topic | Link |
 |:---:|:------|:-----|